Moniica990/employee_management/README.md

-Here's a short and clear `README.md` for your **Employee Management System with Computer Vision**:

----

 # Employee Management System with Computer Vision

 This project uses **Computer Vision** to distinguish between **customers** and **employees** through facial recognition, streamlining attendance and access control in a workplace environment.